8 Ridiculously Cool Benefits Of Whitewater Guide Training

 And, you can.
 You just have to go for it, sign up and do it.

-But, if you’re on the fence, here are a few more reasons you should really think about joining us for a whitewater guide school:
+But, if you’re on the fence, here are a few more reasons you should really think about joining us for a whitewater guide training:

 - Culinary mastery your friends can’t claim.
 That friend of yours that’s always showing off the foodie knowledge?
 That couple that won’t stop talking about their Thai cooking class?
 Next time they pipe up, tell them about your new expertise in Dutch oven cooking.